RoberAlcaraz/collaboratory-repo/README.md

 This repository is for teammates to play and collaborate, learning the basics of Git & GitHub.

+The data used in this activity is from https://www.kaggle.com/datasets/felipeesc/shark-attack-dataset

 ## Activities

 Follow these steps to complete the collaborative exercise: